 Did their anger surprise me?
 Not in the least.
 I take full ownership of what I’ve written and I understand their frustration and why they may think that the blog is “mean”.
 But my question to you, is it really mean?

 Every action has an equal and opposite reaction.
-This blog is the result of an accumulation of wrongs that were directed towards me.
-So is it correct to interpret the blog as “mean”?
+My opinionated blog pieces are the result of an accumulation of wrongs that were directed towards me.
+So is it correct to interpret the blog and my opinions as “mean”?

-At the end of the day, how the blog is interpreted is really up to each individual.
+At the end of the day, how my opinions are interpreted is really up to each individual.
 Everyone is going to take what I’m writing differently; that’s the beauty of personal perception.
-Some find this blog mean because it’s public ridicule on social media.
+Some find this blog mean because it’s intense personal opinions on social media.
 Some find it as a source of comic relief.
 Some find it applicable to situations going on in their lives.
-I personally view it as karma in a public forum.
+I personally view it as karmic opinions in a public forum.